 There’s nature out there!
 And no wifi!
 It might be hot.
 It might be cold.
 My home is so cozy.
 Why even bother??

 I’m forgetting something very important!

 I’ve forgotten something crucial to our success.
 I just know it.
 And once we leave Ohio there will be no way to remedy it!
 Other states don’t have such luxuries as CVS, Costco, basic grocery services or auto mechanics!
 How will we survive if I forget to pack the toothpaste?

 What if we get robbed?

-Time to talk myself out of cancelling the whole thing and hiding in my bed.
+Time to talk myself out of canceling the whole trip and hiding in my bed.

 Yes.
 I’m crazy.
 Crazy like a fox.

 Crazy like a fox – “appearing foolish or strange but actually very clever” – Merriam-Webster.com

 Travel is scary but it’s so good for the soul, and for our family.
 I love spending that quality time with my kids and husband.
 Watching the kids grow and learn and explore fills my heart with a sense of peace and calm (unless we are too close to a grizzly bear).
 When we travel, we all seem to adapt.
 It’s never perfect, but we always survive.

 I’d much rather live a life full of adventure and a little anxiety than have regrets.